haoningng/holbertonschool-shell/basics/README.md

 8-firstdelete - delete the file Betty in the /tmp/my_first_directory
-9-firstdirdeletion - delete the directory my_first_directory in the /tmp directory 10-back - change to working directory to the previous one
+9-firstdirdeletion - delete the directory my_first_directory in the /tmp directory 10-back - change to working directory to the previous one 11-lists - list all files including hidden files from current directory, parent and /boot directory in long format